Halibot/halibot/README.md

   "module-instances": {
     "hello0": {
-      "of": "hello"
+      "of": "hello:Hello"
     }
   }
 }
 ```

-### `agent-path` and `module-path`
+### Packages

-The `module-path` and `agent-path` keys are an array of directories to look for modules or agents.
+A halibot *package* is, simply put, a collection of code.
-Simply put, these should be a list of strings pointing to where Halibot should look for the fun things.
+Each package can contain a collection of module and agent classes, which can be instatied inside the `module-instances` and `agent-instances` section of the config.

-In the above example, the directories `modules` and `agents` are used.
+The `package-path` key is a list of path strings informing halibot where to look for packages.

-These are relative paths from where Halibot is being run.
+In the above example, the single directory `packages` is used.
-Alternatively, you could specify `/usr/lib/halibot/modules`, and that would be an absolute path.
+This path is relative to where Halibot is being run from.

-Essentially, these should be where you install the extra modules or agents.
+Alternatively, you could specify the absolute path `/usr/lib/halibot/modules`.

-Halibot ships with an example IRC agent, and an example "Hello world!" module, so if you run Halibot from the installation (repo) directory, the above paths should be valid.
+Halibot ships with an example IRC agent, and an example "Hello world!" module, so if you run Halibot from the installation (repo) directory, the above config should be valid.

 Jump to the section titled **Modules and Agents** below for more information on how these function in the larger Halibot system.